oracle/truffleruby/doc/contributor/cexts.md

 $ jt test mri --openssl --sulong
 ```

+## Tools

+The `tool/cext-compile-explore.rb` script can be used to show the output of
+stages of the C preprocessor and LLVM IR.

 ## Implementation

 We run Ruby C extensions using Sulong, running any dynamically linked libraries